Denials

 In the meantime, if you're experiencing a financial hardship, you're not alone—and support is available.
 FindHelp.org is a free, trusted online resource that helps people across the United States find and connect with local social services and community support programs.
 You can search for assistance with food, housing, healthcare, employment support, financial aid, and more based on your location.

-Why can’t I get a loan as an active duty military member?
+Why can't I get approved for a Possible Loan as an active duty military member?

-We wish you the best of luck as you look for alternative lending options and we thank you for your service!
+We wish you the best of luck as you look for alternative lending options.

 Was this article helpful?